impostorsguides/impostorsguides.github.io/rbenv/part-2/2-r-content.md

 }
 ```

-Here we do the same test as the one before, except this time we check that `rbenv shell` works with the "fish" shell.
+Here we do the same test as the one before, except this time we set that `RBENV_SHELL` is set to `fish` instead of `bash`.

+#### `run rbenv shell` vs. `run rbenv-sh-shell`

+Notice that, in both of the above cases, the expected output is a snippet of code, including an `echo` statement.
+That's because the command we're running is `run rbenv-sh-shell`, **not** `run rbenv shell`.
+Those are two subtly different commands.

+`run rbenv shell` assumes that we have shell integration enabled, whereas `run rbenv-sh-shell` does not.
+The latter will output code, which will be executed by the call to `eval` in our shell function.
+That's why, when we write tests which run `rbenv-sh-shell`, our assertions will all test that specific code is printed to the screen.

+### Reverting to an earlier Ruby version

 Next test: